A natural sweetener with zero calories and zero aftertaste that doesn’t cause cancer in lab rats? Is that a dream too good to be true?

 The bottom line?
 Stick with liquid stevia when possible and check the background of the company’s processing with powders.

-Health Benefits of Stevia
+Is Stevia Healthy?
+Benefits of Stevia

 Unlike most other sweeteners, stevia can actually have medicinal properties as well, including:

 - possible positive effect on triglycerides, cholesterol and obesity2

 - negligible effect on blood glucose (i.e. safe for diabetics)